castai/docs/docs/guides/volumes.md

 Dynamic volume provisioning allows storage volumes to be created on-demand.
-Without dynamic provisioning, cluster administrators have to manually create new storage volumes (using cloud or storage providers) and corresponding
+Without dynamic provisioning, cluster administrators have to create new storage volumes manually (using cloud or storage providers) and the corresponding
 `PersistentVolume` objects for the storage to be available in Kubernetes.
 Dynamic volume provisioning is enabled by default on CAST AI cluster.

 ## Overview
-Each CAST AI cluster is pre-configured with default `StorageClass` which handles volume requests.
+Each CAST AI cluster is pre-configured with default `StorageClass` that handles volume requests.
 ```shell
 » kubectl get sc
 NAME                           PROVISIONER           RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE
 cast-block-storage (default)   storage.csi.cast.ai   Delete          WaitForFirstConsumer   true                   2m18s
 ```
-Binding mode `WaitForFirstConsumer` will delay the binding and provisioning of a `PersistentVolume` until a Pod using the PVC is created.
+The binding mode `WaitForFirstConsumer` will delay the binding and provisioning of a `PersistentVolume` until a Pod using the PVC is created.
-Meaning, volume will be created and attached to the Node on which a Pod using the PVC will be run.
+Meaning, the volume will be created and attached to the Node on which a Pod using the PVC will be run.

-In case of a Pod replicated across multiple clouds, volumes will be distributed across clouds as well.
+In the case of a Pod replicated across multiple clouds, volumes will be distributed across clouds as well.
-This will limit Pod scheduling only to the nodes of the same cloud since to reschedule a pod to a different cloud, volume must be replicated to that cloud.
-This limitation will be removed by cross cloud volume replication feature which isn't available at the moment.
+This will limit Pod scheduling only to the nodes of the same cloud since to reschedule a Pod to a different cloud service, the volume must be replicated to that cloud.
+This limitation will be removed by the cross-cloud volume replication feature which isn't available at the moment.

-Deleting a cluster will delete all volumes that were provisioned dynamically.
+Deleting a cluster will delete all the volumes that were provisioned dynamically.

 ## Using dynamic volumes
 ### Creating persitent volume claim (PVC)
-Users can request dynamically provisioned storage simply by creating `PersistentVolumeClaim` and a `Pod` which will use it.
+Users can request dynamically provisioned storage by simply creating `PersistentVolumeClaim` and a `Pod` that will use it.
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim